digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-30.md

   * Obtained and validated linear system.
   * Making linear least squares calibration case study with real data

+#### Casper Thule
+* Did a talk for kansas cooperation with SLANG
+* Talk for webinar
+* Creating external tester tool for maestro2 to root out ssues
+* Finalising the isola 2020 paper on chrono fmu - had meeting with Frederik

 ## Sub-projects status